How Gemstones and Minerals durability is analyzed?

 Some Notable points:-

-- Surface of diamond may burn if it is caused by heat in air.
-So it must be coated to protect surface during repairing.
+- The surface of the diamond may burn if it is caused by heat in the air.
+So it must be coated to protect the surface during repairing.

 - Burning may reduce surface polishing